Stratifications in good reductions of Shimura varieties of abelian type: Introduction

-A Shimura datum $(G,X)$ is said to have good reduction at a prime $p$, if $G_{\RAT_p}$ extends to a reductive group $\intG$ over $\COMP$.
-Let $E$ be the reflex field of $(G,X)$.
-We will fix a place $v$ of $E$ over $p$, and write $O_{E,(v)}$ for the ring of integers.
+Let $(G,X)$ be a Shimura datum with reflex field $E$.
+For any open compact (neat) group $K\subseteq G(\mathbb{A}_f)$, by the works of Shimura, Deligne, Milne and Borovoi, we have the attached Shimura variety $\Sh_K(G,X)$ over $E$.
+The datum $(G,X)$ is said to have good reduction at a prime $p$, if $G_{\RAT_p}$ extends to a reductive group $\intG$ over $\COMP$.
+We will fix a place $v$ of $E$ over $p$, and write $O_{E,(v)}$ for the ring of $v$-integers.
 For $K_p=G_{\COMP}(\COMP)$, Langlands and Milne conjectured (cf. \cite{milne} section 2) that the pro-variety where $K^p$ runs through compact open subgroups of $G(\mathbb{A}_f^p)$, has an integral canonical model over $O_{E,(v)}$.
 The prime to $p$ Hecke action of $G(\mathbb{A}_f^p)$ on $\Sh_{K_p}(G,X)$ should extend to $\ES_{K_p}(G,X)$, and when $K^p$ varies the inverse system of should be a system of smooth models of $\Sh_{K_pK^p}(G,X)$ with \'{e}tale transition morphisms.
-Thanks to the works of Kisin \cite{CIMK} and Vasiu \cite{INTV}, smooth integral canonical models are known to exist if the Shimura datum $(G, X)$ is of abelian type and $p>2$ (by recent work of Kim and Madapusi Pera \cite{2-adic int}, integral canonical models for Shimura varieties of abelian type at $p=2$ are also known to exist; however we will restrict ourselves to the case $p>2$ in this paper).
+Thanks to the works of Kisin \cite{CIMK}, Vasiu \cite{INTV} and Kim-Madapusi Pera \cite{2-adic int} (for $p=2$), smooth integral canonical models are known to exist if the Shimura datum $(G, X)$ is of abelian type.
 Thus it is natural to investigate geometry of the (geometric) special fibers over\footnote{Here in the introduction we work uniformly over $\overline{\kappa}$ for simplicity.
 We remind the reader that in the body part of this paper, we denote by $\ES_{K_pK^p,0}(G,X)$ the special fiber over $\kappa$ and by $\ES_{K_pK^p,\overline{\kappa}}(G,X)$ the geometric special fiber over $\overline{\kappa}$.} $\overline{\kappa}$ of these models, where $\kappa$ is the residue field of $O_{E,(v)}$.
-In the following, $(G,X)$ will always be a Shimura datum of abelian type with good reduction at $p>2$.
+In the following, $(G,X)$ will always be a Shimura datum of abelian type with good reduction at $p$.